Exploring near-optimal energy systems with stakeholders: a novel approach for participatory modelling: Discussion

 Stated and revealed preferences in the modelling (also figure \ref{fig:invest_spread}) demonstrate that participants do not only care about the cost of their energy (system).
 Most participants state to balance at least three priorities, hinting at the complexity of several simultaneous trade-offs when making decisions.
 The common, narrow focus on cost optimality in energy modelling and policymaking is therefore potentially overlooking near-optimal solutions with higher social acceptance.
 The interface we present gives stakeholders the opportunity to interact with options and trade-offs, as well as to explore their priorities and how to achieve them.
 At the same time, it adds the system knowledge and techno-economic value of energy system modelling.

-The five dimensions/sliders that the participants were adjusting were meant to represent the most relevant technologies, following the local energy transition plan \cite{grotteEnergiplanLongyearbyenEnergiom2023}.
-Although the modelling reflected political and technological realities, both during the process and in the post-study feedback, participants mentioned technologies such as coal, nuclear and geothermal energy that did not meet these criteria.
-Mentions of returning to the recently discontinued coal-fired thermal power plant can be tied to Longyearbyen's history as a coal mining settlement which formed local identity and legitimised Norwegian presence on Svalbard \cite{nygaardPhaseoutsEdgeWorld2024}.
-The interest in technologies that are considered infeasible (see Methods as to why) highlights the importance of participatory studies as they reveal opinions, and help to understand why they are formed and keep society informed.
+The five dimensions/sliders that the participants were adjusting were meant to represent the most relevant technologies, based on the local energy transition plan \cite{grotteEnergiplanLongyearbyenEnergiomstilling2023}: our modelling followed the political and technological realities \cite{grotteEnergiplanLongyearbyenEnergiomstilling2023}, yet both during the process and in the post-study feedback, participants mentioned the absence of desired technologies like coal, nuclear and geothermal energy.
+Despite unprecedented warming and landslides in town, mentions of reviving the discontinued coal-fired thermal power plant relate to Longyearbyen's coal mining history which formed local identity and legitimised Norwegian presence on Svalbard \cite{nygaardPhaseoutsEdgeWorld2024}.
+The interest in technologies that are considered infeasible (see the Methods as to why) highlights the importance of participatory studies as they reveal opinions, and help to understand why they are formed and keep society informed.
 Furthermore, some participants stated a preference for reduced demand / consumption, which could indeed reduce trade-offs and repercussions of new energy infrastructure developments.
 This would be an interesting dimension to include in such an interface, but how it is presented needs to be carefully considered: from a system perspective it may appear desirable, but societal and individual impacts would need to be illustrated effectively.